pythonindia/wye/CONTRIBUTING.md

 1. All the pull requests are made against `master` branch.

 2. The pull request should include tests.
+3. The pull request should include description about test cases.

-3. If the pull request adds functionality, the docs should be updated.
+4. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in README.md.

-4. The pull request containing UI changes should have screen shots.
+5. The pull request containing UI changes should have screen shots.

-5. If you are already not added to `CONTRIBUTORS.txt`, please add yourself in :)
+6. If you are already not added to `CONTRIBUTORS.txt`, please add yourself in :)

 ## Conventions